Start Printed Page 24502

 - Is not a significant regulatory action subject to Executive Order 13211 (66 FR 28355, May 22, 2001);

-- Is not subject to requirements of Section 12(d) of the National Technology Transfer and Advancement Act of 1995 (15 U.S.C.
-272 note) because application of the requirements would be inconsistent with the Clean Air Act; and
+- Is not subject to requirements of section 12(d) of the National Technology Transfer and Advancement Act of 1995 (15 U.S.C.
+272 note) because it does not address technical standards; and

 - Does not provide the EPA with the discretionary authority to address, as appropriate, disproportionate human health or environmental effects, using practicable and legally permissible methods, under Executive Order 12898 (59 FR 7629, February 16, 1994).